fidian/presentations/docs/emergency-preparedness-merit-badge/index.md

 <!-- .slide: data-background="bad-improvised-stretchers.png" data-background-size="contain" -->

 ---

+## DO NOT USE THESE

+Carries do not fulfill the requirement.

 Even though carries are not stretchers, they are often practiced.
 You will expend a tremendous amount of energy carrying someone.